nikitavoloboev/data/meta/meta.md

 Aside from this wiki, I also share various mind maps I have made for myself and you can read more about it [here](./my-mind.md).

+If you are interested in how I maintain and write this wiki, I wrote about it in detail [here](../other/wiki-workflow.md).